-The Grange School will ensure the Child Protection & Safeguarding Policy is available publicly via the school's website and in paper form.
+The Grange School will ensure the Safeguarding and Child Protection Policy is available publicly via the school website and in other forms upon request.

 Where appropriate, we will discuss any concerns about a child with the child's parents.
 The Designated Safeguarding Lead (DSL) will normally do this in the event of a concern, suspicion or disclosure.
 Other staff will only talk to parents about any such concerns following consultation with the DSL.